UMCUGenetics/CWL-CommandLineTools/README.md

 The pull request will be reviewed and included as fast as possible.

 ### Contributing guidelines
-- Use the tool / version / subcommand folder structure of this repository.
+- Use the `tool/version/subtool` folder structure of this repository.
 - Use CamelCase for tool names
 - Use the original tool version numbering